Olof Palme – En levande vilja: Tal och intervjuer

-Olof Palme – En levande vilja: Tal och intervjuer is an audiobook on CD containing speeches and interviews with the former Swedish prime minister Olof Palme; ISBN 91-89080-95-5.
+Olof Palme – En levande vilja: Tal och intervjuer is an audiobook on CD containing speeches and interviews with the former Swedish prime minister Olof Palme.

 Sven Ove Hansson and Kjell Larsson made a choice from the archives of SVT, Parliament of Sweden and the Swedish labour movement.
 The audiobook was released ten years after the assassination of Olof Palme.

 Contents

 Swedish leftist student uprising – occupation of the Student Union Building in Stockholm.
 The then minister of education Olof Palme came and tried to persuade the students to embrace democratic values.